 It all starts with knowing who’s in the cast of your story . . .

 How to Build Strong Characters for Your Children’s Book:

-We all want to make characters that make us bawl our eyes out, like Auggie from Wonder.
-Or feel so empowered, like Katniss in the Hunger Games.
-Or even get a crush on, like Edward in Twilight–trust me, ALL of my friends and I had a crush on him at 16.
+We all want to create characters that make us bawl our eyes out, like Auggie from Wonder.
+Or feel empowered, like Katniss in the Hunger Games.
+Or we’d like to create characters that readers fall in love with, like Edward in Twilight.
+(ALL of my friends and I had a crush on him at 16.)

 Start by Creating a Character Card.

-This is deeper than physical appearance and their name.
-This is about their hopes, dreams, fears, etc. All of this information will come together to build strong characters that will manipulate your plot line and keep the reader reading.
+It’s about outlining every part of their personality, including, their hopes, dreams, fears, etc. All of which you’ll use to build strong characters that will manipulate your plot and keep the reader reading.